observablehq/plot/docs/marks/image.md

 The following image-specific constant options are also supported:

 * **frameAnchor** - the [frame anchor](#frameanchor); defaults to *middle*
-* **preserveAspectRatio** - the [aspect ratio](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio); defaults to “xMidYMid meet”
+* **preserveAspectRatio** - the [aspect ratio](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio); defaults to *xMidYMid meet*
 * **crossOrigin** - the [cross-origin](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/crossorigin) behavior
 * **imageRendering** - the [image-rendering attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/image-rendering); defaults to *auto* (bilinear)

-To crop the image instead of scaling it to fit, set **preserveAspectRatio** to “xMidYMid slice”.
+To crop the image instead of scaling it to fit, set **preserveAspectRatio** to *xMidYMid slice*.
 The **imageRendering** option may be set to *pixelated* to disable bilinear interpolation on enlarged images; however, note that this is not supported in WebKit.

 Images are drawn in input order, with the last data drawn on top.
-If sorting is needed, say to mitigate overplotting, consider a [sort and reverse transform](#transforms).
+If sorting is needed, say to mitigate overplotting, consider a [sort transform](../transforms/sort.md).

 ## image(*data*, *options*)